prithvi-1106/Calories-tracker/README.md

 * **Web Development:** Currently mastering **HTML5** (and starting with CSS/JS).
 * **Software Development:** Diving deep into **C++**.
 * **Game Dev:** Exploring **Godot** and **GDScript**.
+* *AI:** using ai to learn and correct my code
+** * using ai create me code and enhanceing it since ai play a major role in coding on the future

 ### 📈 What I'm working on
 - 🍎 Improving my **Calorie Tracker** web app.